spencertipping/bash-lambda/README.md

    `sleep 10; map $(fn ...) $xs`.
 We can't read the memory of the bash process, so we won't be able to know whether the `$(fn)` is still in the live set.

-See `src/gc` for a full discussion of these issues.
+Bash-lambda does its best to work around these problems, but there may still be edge cases.
+See `src/gc` for a full discussion of these issues, and please let me know if you run into bugs in the garbage collector.